lee-naish/algorithms-in-action_specs/status/Status AIA.md

 **BottomUp Mergesort** good.
 Animation and explanation reviewed by Linda 9 July.
 One slight glitch in the animation is noted in the status file MergesortBU.txt.

-(I am omitting Natural Mergesort from the Showcase Ready list, see individual file for reasons.)
+(I am omitting Natural Mergesort from the Showcase Ready list, reviewed 13 July 2025, see individual file for reasons.)

+**Heapsort** good.
+Reviewed by Linda 13 July 2025.
+Animation excellent.
+Background - a problem with Vercel noted to Lee.
+Otherwise, it's fine.

 ## Showcase Ready Soon

 Module/ Still to be done/ Who is doing /date

-#### Heapsort –
-    Background to be expanded.
-LKS (Lee worked on this)

-#### Mergesort?

-Mostly done -- ?needs polishing